 - Truth in Television, of course, especially in large cities.

-- The employees of theme parks (especially the larger ones, like the Disney parks) become World Champions at the art of navigating a Mobstacle Course.
+- The employees of theme parks (especially the larger ones, like the Disney Theme Parks) become World Champions at the art of navigating a Mobstacle Course.
 Having to get from Point A to Point B through a crowd of 80,000+ people gets them lots of practice.